 The cord blood is infused through IV right into the patient’s blood supply.

 Performed within a few days of the conditioning, the cord blood transplantation itself is rather simple and is much like the transfusion of blood.
 The cord blood stem cells have already been isolated during cord blood processing prior to cryo-preservation.
 These stem cells are thawed in 37 degree water bath, tested for viability and then infused through intravenous therapy (IV) right into the patient’s blood supply.

 In the body, the cord blood stem cells migrate to the center of the bone.
 In the bone marrow, these stem cells start to produce new, non-diseased blood and immune system cells.
-In autologous stem cell transplants, the grafted white blood cells can actually start to attack the cancer and aiding recovery.
+In autologous stem cell transplants, like a cord blood transplant, the grafted white blood cells can actually start to attack the cancer and aid recovery.
 This is something known as graft versus tumor.

 While the conditioning and transplantation processes may get the most attention, it is the work by the doctors post-transplant that can be the most extensive.

 As the body’s immune system has been wiped out, the patient is in a precarious position until the immune system can meet minimum viable strength.
 It can take three or four weeks for the new, healthy stem cells to reach a number suitable to protect the body.
 This may require the use of anti-rejection drugs to help the body accept the new cells and growth factors such Granulocyte colony-stimulating factor (G-CSF) to aid stem cell’s asymmetric division.
 Until that time, the patient may have to reside in a sterile room and be put on a low-microbial diet to decrease the risk of infection.
 To keep the body functioning properly, the patient may also undergo red blood cell and platelet infusions.